 197 29.
-A provision for the payment of medical assistance of up to \$7,500 for the initial purchase of 198 durable medical equipment consisting of manual and power wheelchair bases and related accessories for 199 patients who reside in nursing facilities.
-Medical assistance pursuant to this subdivision shall also include 200 up to \$7,500 for the replacement of durable medical equipment consisting of manual and power wheelchair 201 bases and related accessories for patients who reside in nursing facilities when such replacement is (i) 202 determined to be medically necessary or (ii) in accordance with regulations establishing service limits and 203 replacement schedules for such durable medical equipment.
-Recipients shall not be required to pay any

-204 deductible, coinsurance, or copayment for medical assistance pursuant to this subdivision.
+A provision for the payment of medical assistance to cover and reimburse complex 198 rehabilitation technology (CRT) manual and power wheelchair bases and related accessories for qualified 199 individuals who reside in nursing facilities.
+The definition of CRT items and accessories shall be consistent 200 with the definition provided by of the Centers for Medicare and Medicaid Services (CMS).
+This Medicaid 201 coverage shall apply in both the fee-for-service and managed care programs.
+Medical assistance pursuant 202 to this subdivision shall include coverage and reimbursement for the replacement of CRT manual and 203 power wheelchair bases and related accessories for qualified individuals who reside in nursing facilities 204 when such replacement is (i) determined to be medically necessary or (ii) in accordance with regulations 205 establishing service limits and replacement schedules for such durable medical equipment.
+Recipients 206 shall not be required to pay any deductible, coinsurance, or copayment for medical assistance pursuant to 207 this subdivision.

-205 B. In preparing the plan, the Board shall:
+208 B. In preparing the plan, the Board shall:

-206 1.
-Work cooperatively with the State Board of Health to ensure that quality patient care is provided207 and that the health, safety, security, rights and welfare of patients are ensured.
+209 1.
+Work cooperatively with the State Board of Health to ensure that quality patient care is provided210 and that the health, safety, security, rights and welfare of patients are ensured.

-208 2.
+21. 2.
 Initiate such cost containment or other measures as are set forth in the appropriation act.

-209 3.
-Make, adopt, promulgate and enforce such regulations as may be necessary to carry out the210 provisions of this chapter.
+3. Make, adopt, promulgate and enforce such regulations as may be necessary to carry out theprovisions of this chapter.

 4. Examine, before acting on a regulation to be published in the Virginia Register of Regulations pursuant to § 2.2-4007.05, the potential fiscal impact of such regulation on local boards of social services.

 For regulations with potential fiscal impact, the Board shall share copies of the fiscal impact analysis with local boards of social services prior to submission to the Registrar.
 The fiscal impact analysis shall include the projected costs/savings to the local boards of social services to implement or comply with such regulation and, where applicable, sources of potential funds to implement or comply with such regulation.
 5. Incorporate sanctions and remedies for certified nursing facilities established by state law, in accordance with 42 C.F.R. § 488.400 et seq.
 "Enforcement of Compliance for Long-Term Care Facilities With Deficiencies."